Give us a missed call on

 • List relevant projects in your tender application.
 You have to decide smart as to which projects you will list in your tender application.
 Consider listing projects on parameters such as: similar industry, project scope, value, timelines etc. This will give trust to the tendering authority that you have the skills and capabilities required to undertake the tender opportunity.

-Next steps: What to do when you lose a tender bid?
+What to do when you lose a tender bid?

 You prepare and try again – it’s that simple.

+Though you may meet all the tender eligibility criteria and write a compliant bid proposal, you may still lose out to some other bidder.
 It is recommended in such cases to take feedback for tender rejection.
-Getting unsuccessful tender feedback will help you to learn why your tender was rejected and prepare better the next time.
+Getting tender feedback will help you to learn why your tender was rejected and prepare better the next time.

 Keeping up with its objective of keeping eTendering transparent, the tender authority usually shares feedback on tender rejection to bidders.
 The tender bid rejection letter structure and content may vary depending on the tendering authority and reasons for rejection, but it outlines the key reasons for it, such as RFP non-compliance, lack of experience, unsuitable tender price quote or any other.